hectorm/docker-wine/README.md

 docker run --detach \
   --name wine \
   --publish 3389:3389/tcp \
+  --shm-size 2g \
+  --device /dev/dri \
   hectormolinero/wine:latest
 ```

 > You will be able to connect to the container via RDP through 3389/tcp port.

-> **Important:** if you use the `--privileged` option the container will be able to use the GPU with
-VirtualGL, but this will conflict with the host X server.

 > **Important:** some software (like Firefox) need the shared memory to be increased, if you
 encounter any problem related to this you may use the `--shm-size` option.

+> **Important:** enabling VirtualGL support requires the `--privileged` option and the X server
+required for VirtualGL will conflict with the host X server.

 ## Environment variables